Google Chrome users urged to update immediately or risk attack

 "Access to bug details and links may be kept restricted until a majority of users are updated with a fix," Google said.
 "We will also retain restrictions if the bug exists in a third-party library that other projects similarly depend on, but haven't yet fixed."

-The fix is already out, but it could take weeks before it reaches each and every Chrome user.
-Anyone looking to check whether their client has updated automatically can do so via Chrome Menu > Help > About Google Chrome, which will reveal the version number.
+The fix is already out, but it could take weeks before it reaches each and every Chrome user, Google says.
+Anyone looking to check whether their client has updated automatically can do so via Chrome Menu > Help > About Google Chrome, which leads to a page that reveals the current version number and lists any available updates.

 This is the second zero-day found and patched in Chrome since the start of the year, following the discovery of CVE-2022-0609.
 Google describes this vulnerability as a "use after free in animation", but has not gone into much detail about what this entails or how extreme the risk is.